-How best should I introduce my new kitten to my home?
+What is the best way to introduce my new kitten to my home?

 Your interaction with your new kitten begins on the ride home.
 Cats should always be transported in some kind of carrier in the car.
 By teaching your kitten to ride in a confined location you are providing safety as well as starting a routine that you can maintain for future car rides.
 Upon arriving at home, place the kitten in a small, quiet area with food and a litter box.
 If the kitten is very tiny, a small litter box with low sides may be necessary at first.
-If possible, duplicate the type of litter material used in the previous home (See our handout on 'House - Soiling in Cats').
+If possible, duplicate the type of litter material used in the previous home (see Litter Box Training).

 Kittens are natural explorers and will use their claws to climb up onto anything possible.
 In the first few weeks, slow access to the home will allow exploration as well as the ability to monitor the kitten’s behavior.

 What should I do if I have other pets?